MFA Server Migration Information & Process

 Generic Migration Steps

-1. Create a backup of the SQL MFA database and restore it to the new server (if migrating SQL), re-making the SQL database accounts as necessary.
+1. Create a backup of the SQL MFA database and restore it to the new server (if migrating the SQL database), remaking the SQL database accounts as necessary.

 2. Create a backup of the MFA Server Encryption key and transfer it to the new server.

-3. Install the current version of the MFA server to the new Windows server (it's easier to migrate to the same version) and restore the transferred key.
+3. Install the current version of the MFA server to the new Windows server (it's easier to migrate to the same version) and restore the transferred key from Step 2.

-5. Create a test connection to the server with a client, if we are able, to verify the new server is working, among other health checks performed along the way.
+4. Create a test connection to the server with a test client to verify the new server is working.

-Since the migration maintains the original database and settings, nothing will change for the clients and end user experience.
+Since the migration maintains the original database and settings, nothing will change for the clients or end user experience.

 Unfortunately, the portal does not have a dedicated function for us to explicitly view this.
 Below is a SQL query that can help give a close estimation of how many out of your total clients have synchronized with the server within the last 7 days.
 This number can be changed to any whole number in the (getDate()-7) condition.